zachleat/spider-pig/README.md

 # spider-pig

 Get a list of local URL links from a root URL.
+Works with JavaScript generated content.

 ```
 <a href="test.html">Test</a><!-- match -->